-Since taking office in 2012, I’ve introduced large-scale bipartisan legislation on infrastructure, tax reform, social security, and impact investing.
+After I took office in 2012, I introduced large-scale bipartisan legislation on infrastructure, tax reform, social security, and impact investing.
 I’m proud to be a champion for our veterans, public education and pre-kindergarten, bringing jobs to underserved rural and urban communities, and combating the opioid epidemic.
-On foreign policy, my work has centered on a strong national defense, strengthening our alliances, and cutting sources of terrorism funding.
-I believe that the best policy making focuses squarely on the future, so I’ve founded the Artificial Intelligence Caucus and am a founding member of the bipartisan Climate Solutions Caucus.
+On foreign policy, my work centered on a strong national defense, strengthening our alliances, and cutting sources of terrorism funding.
+I believe that the best policy making focuses squarely on the future, so I founded the Artificial Intelligence Caucus, which still exists in Congress today, and was a founding member of the bipartisan Climate Solutions Caucus.

 is His Greatest Accomplishment